sundeepbassi/The-Wellbeing-Retreat/README.md

 There will be copyright information at the bottom.

-Again I do not want to put the footer ina different coloured area as I feel this may distract from the overall theme of the site.
+Again I do not want to put the footer in a different coloured area, as I feel this may distract from the overall theme of the site.

-I noticed that the sign up red submit button was being pressed tbat the social media icons opened up.
-I used google developer tools to check what was going on and I noticed the both the social media and the sign up submit button overlapped.
-I rectified this by adding margin-top: 100px; to the footer section and it rectified the problem.
+I noticed that when the sign up red submit button was being pressed that the social media icons opened up.
+I used google developer tools to check what was going on and I noticed that both the social media and the sign up submit button overlapped.
+I rectified this by adding margin-top: 100px; to the footer section and it solved the problem.

  #### Features Left to Implement